chaos-lang/chaos-lang.org/website/docs/05_lists.md

 9
 ```

-Updating the elements of multidimensional arrays:
+Updating the elements of multidimensional lists:

 ```text
 kaos> foo[1][0] = 7